BradHutchings/Mmojo-Server-v2/docs/404-Build-APE.md

 #### Optional: Copy aarch64 (arm64) Build to Your Mmojo Share
 Copy this build to your Mmojo share for assembly into an APE later.
 This is particularly useful if you're building the x86_64 and aarch64 binaries in different build environments.
-- View script: <a href="../scripts/404-Copy-Cosmo-aarch64-to-Mmojo-Share.sh" target="_blank">404-Copy-Cosmo-aarch64-to-Mmojo-Share.sh</a>.
+- View the script: <a href="../scripts/404-Copy-Cosmo-aarch64-to-Mmojo-Share.sh" target="_blank">404-Copy-Cosmo-aarch64-to-Mmojo-Share.sh</a>.
-- Run the script.
-We run with `.` so variables can be defined and exported.
+- Run the script:
   ```
   . mm-environment-variables.sh
   . $MMOJO_SERVER_SCRIPTS/404-Copy-Cosmo-aarch64-to-Mmojo-Share.sh